icicleio/docs/docs/api/dns.md

-This library is a component for [Icicle](https://github.com/icicleio/Icicle), providing an asynchronous DNS query executor, resolver, and client connector.
+This library is a component for Icicle, providing an asynchronous DNS query executor, resolver, and client connector.
 An asynchronous DNS server is currently under development and will be added to this component in the future.
-Like other Icicle components, this library uses [Promises](https://github.com/icicleio/Icicle/wiki/Promises) and [Generators](http://www.php.net/manual/en/language.generators.overview.php) for asynchronous operations that may be used to build [Coroutines](//github.com/icicleio/Icicle/wiki/Coroutines) to make writing asynchronous code more like writing synchronous code.

 [![Build Status](https://img.shields.io/travis/icicleio/dns/v1.x.svg?style=flat-square)](https://travis-ci.org/icicleio/dns)
 [![Coverage Status](https://img.shields.io/coveralls/icicleio/dns/v1.x.svg?style=flat-square)](https://coveralls.io/r/icicleio/dns)